Archives of Manitoba: History

-In 1972, the Archives became a branch of the Department of Tourism, Recreation and Cultural Affairs (currently Manitoba Sport, Culture and Heritage), where it would stay (though the department itself would be restructured several times).
+In 1939, the Legislative Library Act established a Public Records and Archives branch within Manitoba's Legislative Library.

 In 1973, the Hudson's Bay Company decided to move its historical archives to Winnipeg, Manitoba.
 The official public announcement was made on 31 July 1973, and representatives of HBC and the Manitoba government signed an agreement outlining the terms under which the archives would be placed on deposit at the Provincial Archives of Manitoba.
 The physical transfer of the archives was completed in the autumn of 1974 and the archives were re-opened to the public in the spring of 1975.

 In 1978, a federal study found that per-capita spending on the provincial archives, $252, was lower than some other provinces.
-From 1980 to 1997, the Provincial Archivist was Peter Bowers, followed by William Gordon Dodds in 1998.

-In 1981, a Government Records Division was established within the Provincial Archives of Manitoba, bringing on a more effective and proactive approach to managing records.
 In the 1980s, with the increasing use of the modern tape recorder, the Provincial Archives established its "oral history programme" as part of its general mandate to "identify, acquire and preserve records relating to the experience of the people of Manitoba."

-As of 1990, the Archives of Manitoba belongs to the Provincial Services Division of Manitoba Sport, Culture and Heritage, along with the Legislative Library and Translation Services.

-Part 11 of the Legislative Library Act was replaced by the Archives and Recordkeeping Act—passed in 2001 and proclaimed in February 2003—reflecting changes in archival and recordkeeping practice, as well as changing the name of the Provincial Archives of Manitoba to the Archives of Manitoba.
-The new legislation also created a new approvals process through the Archivist of Manitoba, superseding the Provincial Documents Committee.

 In 2006, the Archives of Manitoba acquired a small cache of personal, legal, business, and political records of John A. Macdonald and his son Hugh John Macdonald.

-In 2008, University of Manitoba graduate Scott Goodine became the Provincial Archivist of Manitoba.